x-mai9/test-jenkins/README.md

 # test-jenkins

 Jenkins will build the docker image and start a container using that image.
-It then run the test inside container, log the result, and copy the result to Jenkins server and display it.
+It then runs the test inside container, log the result, and copy the result to Jenkins server and display it.

 ##To run the test:
 1. Run the test in the Dockerfile with npm = test will be run when building the image